KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 Subscribe to the oracle using [oraclessubscribe](../cryptoconditions/cc-oracles.html#oraclessubscribe) to receive utxo information for data publishing.

-The frequency of data-publishing transactions we can perform in a block is equal to the number of active subscriptions to an oracle.
-Therefore, we must have at least one subscription for the oracle to allow publishing.)
+The frequency of data-publishing transactions we can perform in a block is equal to the number of active subscriptions committed to the oracle.
+Therefore, we must have at least one subscription for the oracle to allow publishing.

 ```
 ./komodo-cli -ac_name=HELLOWORLD oraclessubscribe insert_oracleid insert_publisherpubkey insert_data_fee_in_coins